Queens facility

 Membership: Buzz Baxter (security chief, later Mad Dog), Bernie (security, Secret Empire operative), Mr. Black (Secret Empire operative & plant head, Dallas), Kenneth H. Bradley (covert operative), Harv Carson & Thorpe (security guards at Jamaica facility), Linda Donaldson (lab assistant, Secret Empire operative "Number Nine"), Mr. Grant (plant head, Queens), Jackson (security), Jenkins (Boston security guard), Herbert Landon (scientist/researcher), Carl Maddicks (geneticist, Secret Empire operative), James Melvin (President), Miss Rupel (secretary), Harlan Ryker (division head), "Senor Smith" (covert agent), Kevin Stein (Vice-President), Tom (employee), Dr. Stephen Weems (scientist/researcher)

-Brand-created (or altered/improved) super-humans: Bushmaster, Delphine Courtney, Deathlok robot, Deathlok the Demolisher, Alfonso Erdoes, Grapplers (Letha, Poundcakes, Screaming Mimi (later Songbird), Titania (DeVito)), Hellcat, Killer Shrike, Mad Dog, Manticore, Nemesis, Orka the Killer Whale, the Serpent Squad (Anaconda, Black Mamba, Death AdderRoland Burroughs, SidewinderSeth Voelker), Sunturion (Arthur Dearborn), Tarantula, Will O' the Wisp
+Brand-created (or altered/improved) super-humans: Bushmaster, Delphine Courtney, Deathlok robot, Deathlok the Demolisher, Alfonso Erdoes, Grapplers (Letha, Poundcakes, Screaming Mimi (later Songbird), Titania (DeVito)), Hellcat, Killer Shrike, Mad Dog, Manticore, Nemesis, Orka the Killer Whale, the Serpent Squad (Anaconda, Black Mamba, Death AdderRoland Burroughs, SidewinderSeth Voelker), Sunturion (Arthur Dearborn), Tarantula, Will O' The Wisp

 Purpose: The Brand Corporation was a technological research company, who did work in genetics, robotics, and interdimensional exploration.
 They created numerous superhuman operatives for their parent corporation, Roxxon Oil.